CodeYourFuture/syllabus-archive/js-core-2/modules.md

 > This is a bit of an advanced topic at this point.
 Don't worry if you don't understand all of it - we are going to pick up modules again in a later lesson!

 So far, all our programs have been in their own single files.
-But Node programs can become really large, and having all our code in only one file will not be maintainable.
+But JavaScript programs can become really large, and having all our code in only one file will not be maintainable.

 We can therefore split our code into so-called *modules*.
 A module is basically a JavaScript file that makes its functionality available to other modules and programs.